alkal-io/kalium/README.md

 ```

 ## How Kalium works
-Behind the scenes, Kalium uses the ```@On``` annotations to define out-of-the-box serializer/de-serializer for the event classes.
+Behind the scenes, Kalium is using existing queueu technology as a scalable event bus.
+Kalium uses the ```@On``` annotations to define out-of-the-box serializer/de-serializer for the event classes.
 The condition specified inside the ```@On``` annotation is translated to a generated queue listener, based on the underlying queue it uses.

-The default queue is an Apache Kafka.
-However, it can be extended to any other queue like RabbitMQ, ApacheMQ, etc...
+Currently, Kalium is supporting Java, and can only be used with Apache Kafka as the underlying event bus.
+But it is planned to have implementation for other lanaguages like Javascript and Python, and to be used with AWS Kinesis as well.

 ## Adding Kalium to your build

 Kalium's Maven group ID is `io.alkal` and its artifact ID is `kalium`.